agiliq/django-orm-cookbook/docs/self_fk.rst

-How to include a self-referencing Foreignkey in a model
+How to include a self-referencing ForeignKey in a model
 ========================================================================

-Self-referencing fk (recursive relationship)  works similar to what we do for One to Many relationships.
+Self-referencing foreign keys are used to model nested relationships or recursive relationships.
+They work similar to how One to Many relationships.
 But as the name suggests, the model references itself.
-Among other things, they are useful to model nested relationships.

 Self reference Foreignkey can be achived in two ways.

 .. code-block:: python

-    class Parent(models.Model):
+    class Employee(models.Model):
-        parent_ref = models.ForeignKey('self', on_delete=models.CASCADE))
+        manager = models.ForeignKey('self', on_delete=models.CASCADE))

     # OR

-    class Parent(models.Model):
+    class Employee(models.Model):
-        parent_ref = models.ForeignKey("Parent", on_delete=models.CASCADE))
+        manager = models.ForeignKey("app.Employee", on_delete=models.CASCADE))